maksmaisak/htn/if.md

 The condition becomes false, and the whole plan gets aborted, so the character comes up with a new plan to run for cover.

 ?> You can untick the `Can Conditions Interrupt False Branch` property to prevent the false branch from being aborted due to changing decorator conditions.
-In this example that makes the character keep running for cover even when out of grenade range.
+In this example that makes the character keep running for cover even when out of grenade range.<br><br>Likewise for the true branch with the `Can Conditions Interrupt True Branch` property.

 This node creates an [execution scope](decorator?id=execution-scope) for subnodes.